Saul James

 BIOGRAPHY

-Saul is a classically trained composer, film & TV composer and screenwriter based in the UK.
+Saul is a classically trained composer, film & TV composer, sound designer and screenwriter based in the UK.
 He started on trumpet age 8, followed by piano, voice and classical composition, later gaining multiple scholarships for trumpet and composition, and a chorister placement at Chichester Cathedral.
 As a 1st study composer at the Royal College of Music, he studied under David McBride, Simon Bainbridge and Joseph Horovitz, and trumpet with the late David Mason, (trumpeter for The Beatle's 'Penny Lane').
 Work experience at Jeff Wayne Music Group exposed him to some great media composers including Jeff Wayne (War of the Worlds), Rachel Portman (Chocolat, To Wong Foo, Emma, Godmothered), and John Altman (Beautiful Thing, Hope Springs), it also confirmed his dream of one day writing music for screen.

 But before starting his career in film, he spent a decade working across the UK for various youth and education charities and schools, as a youth mentor, support worker and public speaker, followed by a short stint as a singer-songwriter performing in and around London.

 As a self-taught film composer, Saul has worked with directors and producers worldwide on TV productions, corporate projects, and many award-winning independent films with premieres in Paris, London, Cameroon, Marbella, Austria, Hollywood and more.
+He also does sound design and sound editing work.

 His music has been on Swiss Films, Amazon, Sky Sports, Sky One, Sky Movies, Sky Arts, Sky Atlantic, Netflix, Canal+, TwoFour, TV Monde5 and Seven Network (Australia).